 Runtime Hooks allow Swoole to listen for internal PHP API calls, take control and execute your code in a non-blocking way, allowing us to use well known and tested libraries like the PDO extension or the CURL library.
 The benefit of using hooks is it allows us to use existing PHP ecosystem tools and libraries and not force us to use any coroutine specific clients, instead Swoole aims to support the existing ecosystem.
 Even native blocking PHP functions like

-file_get_contents are supported, so it is easy to adopt coroutine throughout your application without much change to your existing codebase.
+file_get_contents are supported, so it is easy to adopt coroutines throughout your application without much alteration to your existing codebase.

 When hooks are enabled, Swoole will take care of the coroutine scheduling for you under the hood, you don't need to write any additional logic with runtime hooks once they are setup and enabled.
 Hooks are required to run inside a coroutine context, this means you must use enabled hook functionality within a

 Co\run or inside a Swoole Server request where the coroutine context is created for you for each request.

 Coroutine hooks were first supported since Swoole 4.1.0

 Before coroutine hooks, the alternative was to write a client for each use case, this included MySQL, Redis and even file operations etc. There would have to be a new client in order to support coroutines and make sure all IO operations are asynchronous.
 This task of managing multiple clients was a huge workload and it meant that a lot of duplicated API had to be done, so this became complex and even harder to scale when those clients needed updates or API changes.
 Coroutine clients were not native, they sat in front of native clients like PHP

 phpredis, meaning developers had to use an additional client.